 On the way we passed by the Monsoon Palace, high on a hill above us.
 We had had intentions of going there, but because it was the wedding season, that threw a monkey wrench into our plans.
 (Every time I’ve visited India, someone says it’s the wedding season.
 Every time I hear that, I say, “Wedding season in India is January to December.”)
 Because of the wedding season, all taxis were busy and we couldn’t get a ride.
 Rickshaws can’t get to the Monsoon Palace because they’re so underpowered, they can’t manage the steep climb.

-Badi Lake, like the other lakes of Udaipur, is manmade.
+Badi Lake, like the other lakes of Udaipur, is manmade, created as a reservoir to capture precious rainwater during the monsoon.
 It’s far more attractive during the rainy season when surrounding hillsides are carpeted in green, shown in some striking pictures on UdaipurOgraphy.
-It was created as a reservoir for water storage during the dry season and is much cleaner than the lakes within the Udaipur city limits because of its isolation and lack of development.
-I was glad I hadn’t read anything about Badi Lake on the internet before I went and had no expectations.
+It is much cleaner than the lakes within the Udaipur city limits because of its isolation and lack of development.
+I was glad I hadn’t read anything about Badi Lake on the internet before I went there, so I had no expectations.
 Everything that I read afterwards was, to be kind, highly inaccurate.